 Inflation: 83.6% of integrators name escalating costs, higher prices, and interest rates as their most concerning challenge in 2023.

-In the 2023 State of the Industry report developed by NSCA and Commercial Integrator and based on results from a survey of 150+ integration firm owners/operators, inflation was one of your top concerns—along with talent challenges and supply chain snarls (which we’ll discuss in other blogs).
+In the 2023 State of the Industry report developed by NSCA and Commercial Integrator and based on results from a survey of 150+ integration firm owners/operators, inflation was one of the top concerns mentioned throughout the industry this year —along with talent challenges and supply chain snarls.

 It’s no wonder that inflation is keeping you up at night: CNBC recently reported that, overall, prices across the board are 13% higher than they were two years ago.
 In April 2023, inflation slowed to 4.9%.
 It’s expected that the inflation rate will continue to decline as the year goes on, but no one knows when (or if) it may drop to the Federal Reserve’s target rate of 2%.

 In the face of this volatile economic environment, integrators juggle several factors: wage inflation, price increases, logistics costs, fuel surcharges, and the list goes on.
 As a result, one of the most frequently discussed questions is this: “Do we just pass along the higher costs to clients?”

 Of course, there’s no single answer.
 There are “gotchas” involved with any approach you take to tamping fixed and variable project costs.